appwrite/website/src/partials/resource-limits.md

 ## Check resource usage {% #check-resource-usage %}

-You can check your resource usage by navigating to the overview of your organization.
+You can check your organization's resource usage by navigating to the overview page of your organization.
-Under the **Usage** tab, you can check current billing cycle's usage.
+Under the **Usage** tab, you can check the current billing cycle's usage stats.

 ## Reaching resource limits {% #reaching-resource-limits %}